Salwator Cemetery

-Salwator Cemetery (Cmentarz Salwatorski), is a historic cemetery in the Salwator neighborhood of Kraków located north-west of the city centre.
-It was consecrated in 1865.
+Salwator Cemetery (Cmentarz Salwatorski), is a historic parish cemetery located at George Washington Avenue in Zwierzyniec, the former district of Kraków, Poland.

 History

+Consecrated in 1865, it was the parish cemetery of the former village of Zwierzyniec.
+The name Salwatorski comes from the nearby church of the Holy Saviour and the name of the parish.

 The Salwator Cemetery is also known as the Zwierzyniecki Cemetery for its location in the Zwierzyniec District of Kraków, next to widely popular Kościuszko Mound.
 It is perceived by the locals as the nicest cemetery in the city.
-However, the Salwator Cemetery does not feature in the official list of heritage sites, and does not receive financial support from the council.
-The graves and the cemetery grounds are maintained by the Parish of St. Salwador in Kraków with the help from volunteer parishioners.
-In 2002 a brand new chapel was erected there, based on design by Witold Cęckiewicz.
+In 2002, a brand new chapel was erected there, based on design by Witold Cęckiewicz.